GianFederico/GianFederico.github.io/_pages/about.md

 <em>"A different error message!
 Finally some progress!"</em>

-## 🟢 Currently Working On my Master Thesis:
+## 🟢 My Master Thesis:
-- Building a [recommendation system](https://github.com/swapUniba/food_recsys_bot) for healthy recipes via a Telegram bot, with a focus on crafting persuasive explanations for the suggestions to encourage users to adopt healthier eating habits.
+- Implementation of a [recommendation system](https://github.com/swapUniba/food_recsys_bot) for healthy recipes integrated into a Telegram bot, with a focus on crafting persuasive explanations for the suggestions to encourage users to adopt healthier eating habits.
 (Also present in my [portfolio section](https://gianfederico.github.io/portfolio/2.3foodrecsysbot/))

 ## 🟢 Academic & Working Experiences